 This post may contain affiliate links, my full disclosure can be read here.

 A lot of our seat work is done in the kitchen, we simply spread everything out on the table and get to work!
-On one wall I have our magnetic white board.
+On one wall I have our magnetic whiteboard.
 This gets a LOT of use.
-You see math problems are just way more fun on a white board with coloured markers!
-Spelling lists are to, or so I'm told.
+You see math problems are just way more fun on a whiteboard with colored markers!
+Spelling lists are to, or so I’m told.

 Next to the desk is a bookshelf, on the top are most of my teacher manuals for different programs we use.
 The first shelf has math teacher guides, readers and the Dear Canada series.
 The second shelf is mostly geography books and on the bottom shelf is a few more geography books, but largely books on Native American life.